Motilium Tablets is a brand of medicine containing the active ingredient domperidone.

 - 10 mg of domperidone as the active ingredient.

-- lactose, maize starch, microcrystalline cellulose, pregelatinised potato starch, povidone, magnesium stearate, hydrogenated cottonseed oil, sodium lauryl sulfate, hypromellose and purified water.
+- lactose, maize starch, microcrystalline cellulose, pregelatinised potato starch, povidone, magnesium stearate, hydrogenated cottonseed oil, sodium lauryl sulfate and hypromellose.

 JANSSEN-CILAG Pty Ltd